Affordable housing opportunities for north Louisiana

 SHREVEPORT, La.
 (KTAL/KMSS) – There’s an initiative to bring affordable housing to north Louisiana.

-Caddo Parish Commissioner Steven Jackson of District 3 is a chairman on the board and helped secured the funding.
-He said the funds can help first-time home buyers, renters, and private developers
+Caddo Parish Commissioner Steven Jackson of District 3 is a chairman on the board and helped secure the funding.
+He said the funds could help first-time homebuyers, renters, and private developers.

 He said the Galilee Apartments and Millennium Studios apartments in Caddo Parish are two affordable housing locations that can benefit from the additional funding.